What we look for in Ballston renters

-In Ballston, our team wants to deal with reliable renters.
-Here are a few of the traits we look for.
+In Ballston, our team prefers to deal with good renters.
+Here are a few of the traits we seek out.

 - A tenant pays the rent on time every time.
 This means paying on or before the first, rather than at 5 pm on the 5th.